 Yes, TnCIS membership does require annual dues.
 Community Colleges will pay annually $2000, Universities $3000 and TBR $12,500.
 These dues, in part, assist in operational costs for TnCIS.

 In general, membership of the consortium allows member institution’s faculty and students to participate in TnCIS study abroad programs (current members).
-Additionally, the consortium can provide training, support and program develop to member institutions.
+Additionally, the consortium can provide training, support and program development to member institutions.

-Each year, subsequent to the actual program and course offerings, TnCIS will submit a list of programs and courses to TBR Academic Affairs.
+Each year, prior to the future program and course offerings, TnCIS will submit a list of programs and courses to TBR Academic Affairs.
 Those are then disseminated to each institution’s CAO or designee.
 The CAO or designee is asked to review the course offerings and select which may be offered to students at their institution.
 Students will only be permitted to enroll in courses approved by their home institution.